dhiway/cord/docs/origin-enterprise-orbis.md

 ## Orbis identity

 Orbis uses parachain ID `1006`.
-The Origin runtime exposes its XCM location and trusts ORGN teleports between Origin and Orbis.
+The Foundation runtime exposes its XCM location and trusts ORGN teleports between Origin and Orbis.
 Registration remains an explicit Sudo operation so the Orbis genesis head and validation code are supplied from the exact Orbis build being deployed.

-The `origin-omni-node` system-chain binary resolves only the Orbis runtime.
+The `origin-omni-node` system-chain binary resolves only the Commons runtime.
 Development and local Orbis specs are selected with `--chain orbis-dev` and `--chain orbis-local`, respectively.
 Build the production-shaped binary and materialize a raw development spec with: